 How the relationship between these two countries was implemented?

-Over the past few years, the intensity of the dialogue between the top executives of the two countries and the flow of visits at the top and governmental level has strengthened institutional interaction and made possible multiple initiatives in various sectors.
-Furthermore, instruments have been set up to guarantee continuity to the bilateral relationship.
+Over the past few years, the intensity of the dialogue between the top executives of the two countries and the flow of visits at the top and governmental levels has strengthened institutional interaction and made possible multiple initiatives in various sectors.
+Furthermore, instruments have been set up to guarantee the continuity of the bilateral relationship.

 The objectives that Italy has set itself with participation in the BRI – also known as New Silk Roads – are mainly: increase in exports to the Chinese market; involvement of Italian companies for the implementation of infrastructure projects along the Silk Roads; inclusion of Italian ports in international trade routes.